stingalleman/awesome-audiovisual/README.md

 - [GMA2 colour picker tutorial](https://www.youtube.com/watch?v=lhYDUzWKz3M) - a tutorial for how to add a colour picker in GrandMA2

+## Graphics

+- [GIMP](https://www.gimp.org/) - GIMP is a cross-platform image editor available for GNU/Linux, OS X, Windows and more operating systems.
+- [Inkscape](https://inkscape.org/) - Inkscape is a professional vector graphics editor for Linux, Windows and macOS.

 ## Blogs and other resources

 - [Chamsys Programmers and Users facebook group](https://www.facebook.com/groups/chamsys.users/) - The best place to find information about Chamsys consoles and software.